 The law provides flexibility to local governments in addressing statutory requirements.
 Many communities choose to connect specific objectives, policies, and programs from throughout their comprehensive plan to responsible parties and timeframes in the implementation element, so that their hard work does not collect dust on a shelf.
 A central aspect of implementation is exercising land use regulation authorities.

-To view a list of comprehensive plans submitted to the Department of Administration, please browse our library of comprehensive plans.
+To view a list of comprehensive plans submitted to the Department of Administration, please browse our Library of Plans.